 Grid 9 is a flashpacker hostel nestled perfectly between Kampung Attap and Kuala Lumpur City Center, or KLCC.
 This is great if you want accommodation that is compact, affordable and in the perfect position for transport.
 Also, within a two minute walk you are in Chinatown and the famous Petaling Street, the busy market street running directly through Chinatown.

 As well as private rooms, Grid 9 offer pods in dorms rooms, meaning they have options for most travellers.
 The fantastic air conditioning works a treat for when you’ve finished in the humid Malaysian capital too.
-Prices start around 70RM per night and rooms can be booked directly through their website.
+Prices start around 70RM per night.

 Hill Inn Hotel Batu Cave – Batu Caves